Thanks to a reader for sending it.

 Feeding the birds is a good thing to do, but being a helicopter parent to wildlife was not a good idea.
 So now they are relearning bird homesteading skills, and I still help them on alternate days.

-Sometimes they are in places we haven’t looked at in a long time.
-Like picture books for children.
+Sometimes they are in places we haven’t looked at in a

 When the noise of modern life gets too overwhelming, I find repose of mind and heart by silently turning the pages of some beloved books.
 Mostly beautiful illustrations and not much text.